m-lab/website/_posts/blog/2019-01-11-retiring-neubot-client.md

 ### Mac OS

-Neubot for Mac OS also installs an [uninstall.sh](https://github.com/neubot/neubot-port-macosx/blob/master/MacOS/basedir-skel/versiondir-skel/uninstall.sh){:target="_blank"} script.
+Neubot for Mac OS also installs an _uninstall.sh_ script.
 We can confirm that installing Neubot on Mac OS 10.11.6 El Capitan and then running this script correctly uninstall Neubot.

 Otherwise, the minimal manual steps to uninstall Neubot are: